 In his experience, he adds, “The best answers have been from folks who think about it and say something like, ‘If that’s going to be the case, then every car sold there would have to be autonomous.
 Otherwise, how could you make it illegal?’
 They go one level deeper. ”

 The third (and final) question of his Test: “Rate your knowledge of technology trends on a scale of 1 to 10.”
 Anyone who answers 9 or 10 gets “an instant red flag” from Huang: “It’s OK if you’re an expert in certain things, but to be an expert in technology?
 The reality is, the whole industry is shifting and no one knows what’s going to happen in the next 10 years — no one.
 Folks who feel like they know everything are generally condescending to the people around them.”

-While technology trends are relevant to Boxed, an internet retailer, the word “technology” in the question could be replaced with any industry or field.
-Since the world is constantly changing, anyone who calls themselves a 9 or 10 is probably overhyping their know-how.
+While technology trends are relevant to Boxed, which is an internet retailer, the word “technology” in the question could be replaced with your industry or field.
+Since the world is constantly changing, anyone who calls themselves a 9 or 10 is most likely overhyping their know-how.

 One nice side effect of the Test: It helps Huang recall who’s who on staff.
 As he says: “A lot of the answers are pretty memorable, so I remember, This was your favorite food or This was your best trip.”
 And it also gives employees something to bond over, he says: “Every once in a while, I’ve overheard conversations in the kitchen and people are comparing their answers.”